Turinabol vs Dianabol: Which is the Better Steroid?

-In theory, Turinabol should build notably less amounts of muscle mass, with a lower anabolic rating of 54 vs Dianabol’s 210.
+In theory, Turinabol should build notably less amounts of muscle mass, with a lower anabolic rating of 54 vs 210 for Dianabol.

-However, in practice, bodybuilders often report building a similar amount of lean muscle mass as Dianabol.
-Although the overall weight gain is more prominent on Dbol due to increased water retention.
+However, in our experience, Tbol-users often report building similar amounts of lean muscle to Dianabol.
+Although we see the overall weight gain being more prominent with Dbol, due to increased water retention.

-Turinabol is the more mild compound on a mg per mg basis, with bodybuilders typically using it in dosages of 40-80mg/day vs Dianabol’s 30-50mg/day.
+Turinabol is the more mild compound on a mg per mg basis.
+Bodybuilders we treat typically use it in dosages of 40-80 mg/day vs Dianabol’s 30-50 mg/day.
 Thus, a higher dosage of Turinabol is required in order to see similar anabolic effects to Dianabol.

-A beginner steroid user taking a standard dose of Turinabol is likely to gain up to 15lbs of weight from a 6-8 week cycle.
-Almost all of this weight will be in the form of lean muscle tissue.
+Anecdotally, we have seen beginners take a standard dose of Turinabol and gain up to 15lbs of weight from a 6-8 week cycle.
+Furthermore, almost all of this weight was in the form of lean muscle tissue.

-However, a novice taking Dianabol may gain over 20lbs from a 6-week cycle.
-The majority of this will be muscle mass; however, 20-30% can be attributed to water accumulation.
+In contrast, we have seen novices taking Dianabol and gaining over 20lbs from a 6-week cycle.
+The majority of this was muscle mass; however, 20-30% was attributed to water accumulation.

 Both of these anabolic steroids will significantly increase muscular strength.
-However, Dianabol is likely to be superior in this regard, with it causing notable amounts of intracellular water retention—aiding adenosine triphosphate (ATP) energy production.
+However, we have found Dianabol to be superior in this regard, with it causing notable amounts of intracellular water retention—aiding adenosine triphosphate (ATP) energy production.

-Thus, Dianabol and Turinabol can both be used during bulking cycles; however, Dbol may be the superior compound for sheer mass gain in the short term.
+Thus, Dianabol and Turinabol can both be used during bulking cycles; however, Dbol is the superior compound for sheer mass gain in the short term.
 Whereas Turinabol is more suitable for bodybuilders trying to lean bulk, whilst remaining as lean and aesthetic-looking as possible.

 It is worth noting that results on Dianabol may be obtained notably faster than Turinabol, due to Dbol containing shorter esters and possessing a shorter half-life (3-6 hours vs Tbol’s 16 hours).

-Dianabol is almost always utilized in bulking cycles; however, Turinabol is utilized in both bulking and cutting cycles.
+Bodybuilders who see us almost always utilize Dianabol in bulking cycles; however, Turinabol is utilized in both bulking and cutting cycles.